zbjob/EIRES/README.md

 ##
 ## Data
 All datasets are in `data` directory.
-We build separate directories for synthetic datasets, bushfire detection datasets and google cluster monitoring datasets.
+We build separate directories for sythetic datasets, bushfire detection datasets and google cluster monitoring datasets.

-#### Synthetic datasets
+#### Sythetic datasets
-They are in `data/synthetic_datasets/` with two synthetic data generators implemented by `Uniform_generator.cpp` and `Zipf_generator.cpp`.
+They are in `data/sythetic_datasets/` with two sythetic data generators implemented by `Uniform_generator.cpp` and `Zipf_generator.cpp`.
 As their names suggest, they generate payload value of event streams based on uniform and Zipf distributions respectively.
 The number of events is configurable.
-Due to limited capacity, we pushed two sample stream files composed of 500K events, `data/synthetic_datasets/Stream_uniform_500K.csv` and `data/synthetic_datasets/Stream_Zipf_500K.csv`.
+Due to limited capacity, we pushed two sample stream files composed of 500K events, `data/sythetic_datasets/Stream_uniform_500K.csv` and `data/sythetic_datasets/Stream_Zipf_500K.csv`.

 #### Bushfire detection datasets
 They are in `data/bushfire_datasets/`.